FAQ - Frequently Asked Questions

 one of the firewall/antivirus/worm protection features of some other

 software, like Norton, McAfee, ZoneAlarm, F-secure, Avast, etc.

 See more below.

-Q: 3D-FTP cannot connect to any FTP site.
-What's wrong?
+Q: All sync tasks fail.
+It cannot connect to any FTP site.
+What's

 A: Personal firewall software (like Norton Personal Firewall, McAfee